West Norfolk Militia: American War of Independence

 A frequent task for the militia was chasing smugglers.
 While camped at Aldeburgh in 1779 the West Norfolks sent a party 4 mi up the coast to intercept a cutter that was landing contraband.
 They were too late to intercept the boat, but found casks of spirits hidden in a cave.
 A party was left to prevent more landings.
 A little later a landing was made at Dunwich, and 20 militiamen mounted on baggage horses chased the smugglers for 40 mi in 4 hours, capturing a letter giving details of the next run.
 Again, a detachment was sent to camp at the landing point, to deter a cutter that was loitering offshore.
 Orford remarked that the clergy, lawyers and doctors of the area were all smugglers, and in Aldeburgh itself every inhabitant was one except the parson.
 The government always took the precaution of stationing the militia outside their own counties, so that they would not be called upon to fight their friends and relations.
 When the regiment camped by itself in 1779 and 1780, Orford took upon himself the role of food contractor, supplying the cattle and sheep rather than relying on the retail market.

 In February 1780 the battalion was billeted at Ipswich.
 In August it was camped on Tenpenny Common, and on 18 August it was reviewed by its former commanding officer, now Lt-Gen Viscount Townshend, Master-General of the Ordnance, on his way to Landguard Fort.
 It went into winter quarters at Hull in November 1780.
 In May 1782 it was at Swaffham and Dereham on its way to camp at Caister near Yarmouth.
 At Caister the Earl of Orford erected a battery for four cannon between the camp and the sea.
 The battalion was reviewed at Herringfleet by Gen Henry Conway in September.
 The camp at Caister broke up in mid-November and the battalion marched back through Norwich to winter quarters in Dereham, Swaffham, King's Lynn and Downham Market.
 The Treaty of Paris to end the war was now being negotiated, and the militia could be stood down.
 The West Norfolks were disembodied at King's Lynn in March 1783.

-Members of the Norfolk Militia conduct training in front of tourists at Cromer.

 From 1784 to 1792 the militia were supposed to assemble for 28 days' annual training, even though to save money only two-thirds of the men were actually called out each year.
 In 1786 the number of permanent non-commissioned officers (NCOs) was reduced.
 The Earl of Orford died in 1791 and was succeeded on 31 March 1792 by his kinsman, the Hon Horatio Walpole, MP for King's Lynn.